The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 - AI video

-The real work starts after that: shaping output into something people understand, platforms accept, and audiences return for.
+The real work starts after that: shaping raw output into something people understand, platforms accept, and audiences return for.
 That requires multiple roles—aka hats.

 The Hat Stack (10 roles most creators grow into)